Maeve Higgins

-Maeve Anna Higgins (/ga/, 24 March 1981) is a comedian from Cobh, County Cork, Ireland and is based in New York City.
+Maeve Anna Higgins (24 March 1981) is an Irish comedian from Cobh, County Cork, Ireland and is based in New York City.
 She was a principal actor and writer of the RTÉ television production Naked Camera, as well as for her own show Maeve Higgins' Fancy Vittles.
 Her book of essays We Have A Good Time, Don't We? was published by Hachette in 2012.
 She wrote for The Irish Times and produces radio documentaries.
 She previously appeared on The Ray D'Arcy Show on Today FM.
-She is a regular panelist on the NPR radio show Wait Wait...
+She is a regular panellist on the NPR radio show Wait Wait...
 Don't Tell Me!
 Higgins appeared in her first starring film role in the 2019 Irish comedy Extra Ordinary.

 Career

 Higgins started in comedy in 2005 and has written and performed at many festivals and shows.
 She began her comedy career on the national radio station Today FM after auditioning for The Ray D'Arcy Show in February 2004.
 She failed to win.

 From 2005 to 2007, she took part in the hidden camera show Naked Camera with fellow comedian and friend P. J. Gallagher.
 She landed her own television show, Maeve Higgins' Fancy Vittles, in 2009.
 Since 2010, she has occasionally performed with Josie Long and Isy Suttie.